MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-setup-nondeductible-vat.md

 Because it can be difficult to know where and how an item is used, you must contact the local tax authorities in your country/region to determine whether a specified percentage of the VAT is deductible based on historical data.

 > [!IMPORTANT]
-> This global feature is available in all countries with enabled VAT **except for Belgium, Italy, Norway, and Spain**.
+> This global feature is available in all countries with enabled VAT **except for Belgium, Italy, and Norway**.
 These localizations already have existing local feature and will be upgraded in the future.
 Don't run this feature in these countries because the upgrade procedure doesn't exist.

-## <a name="use-non-deductible-vat"></a>Use non-deductible GST/HST
+## Use non-deductible GST/HST

 1. Select the ![Lightbulb that opens the Tell Me feature 3.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **GST/HST Setup**, and then select the related link.
 2. Select the **Enable Non-Deductible GST/HST** checkbox.